rafaeloliveiralopes/SkillScan/README.md

 For technical scope, I/O and Definition of Done, see `project-brief.md`.
 For purpose, problems and personas, see `product-context.md`.
-For the offline/PDF policy, see ADR `0001-offline-and-pdf-policy.md`.
+For the offline/PDF policy, see ADR `adrs/0001-offline-and-pdf-policy.md`.

+---

+## PDF limitations (v0.1.0)

+- Only text-selectable PDFs are supported (exported from editors).
+No OCR.
+- Text is extracted page by page; whitespace is normalized.
+- If any page has no selectable text, the tool emits:
+  `ERROR: Could not extract text from PDF (page X).`
+- For full rationale, see `adrs/0001-offline-and-pdf-policy.md`.

 ---